Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/1__create_project_configuration_file_for_flake8.md

 ## 1 .
-Create project configuration file for flake8: {#1-create-project-configuration-file-for-flake8}
+Create a project configuration file for flake8: {#1-create-project-configuration-file-for-flake8}

 Flake8 allows user to use ‘global’ configuration file to store preferences.
 The user configuration file is expected to be stored s somewhere in the user’s home directory.